Who hires indexers?

 - the editor of a journal or series

 - a government department with long and complex reports

 - a service that maintains a database

-- any other source where the information needs to be findable
+- someone with any other source of information that needs to be findable

 What will an indexer bring to my project?